dankmeme01/blaze/README.md

 Note: all those numbers are on Windows.
 On other operating systems, the performance increase might not be that big.

+For developers:

+* Hooks `CCFileUtils::getFileData` to make it thread-safe (without Blaze, using this function from multiple threads is UB on Android!)
+* Hooks most image APIs (`CCImage` create and init functions) as well, to use a faster PNG decoder
+* Hooks `base64Decode` function, making it faster and patching the UB

 ## Credit